andre-st/dotfiles/GAMING.md

 - "joystick drift"
     - often reported, not yet my problem
     - likely causes:
-        - "normal" wear and tear of the inner graphite pads
+        - "normal" wear and tear of the inner graphite pads; "They're not built to last"
         - [dust / dirt](https://www.reddit.com/r/NintendoSwitch/comments/cfqp0a/for_joycon_drift_it_doesnt_make_any_sense_for_the/) (solved the same way as spring noise but might remove grease too)
         - dust in-between moving parts accelerating wear like sand-paper
     - joysticks replaceable (~15-35 euro), leave all other cables connected except for the controller flat cable